faizan-az02/dsa_problems/README.md

 Problem 23:<br>
 A digit string is good if the digits (0-indexed) at even indices are even and the digits at odd indices are prime (2, 3, 5, or 7).

+Problem 24:<br>
+You are given a 0-indexed 2D integer matrix grid of size n * n with values in the range [1, n^2].
+Each integer appears exactly once except a which appears twice and b which is missing.
+The task is to find the repeating and missing numbers a and b.
+Return a 0-indexed integer array ans of size 2 where ans[0] equals to a and ans[1] equals to b.